 Kindness Day UK is November 13

-I launched Kindness Day UK in 2020 in affiliation with the World Kindness Day (WKM), which was is celebrated on 13 November.
+I set up Kindness Day UK in 2010 in affiliation with the World Kindness Day (WKM), which is celebrated on 13 November.

 World Kindness Day was first launched in 1998 by The World Kindness Movement, an organisation formed at a 1997 Tokyo conference of like-minded kindness groups and charities from around the world.
 There are currently over 28 nations involved in The World Kindness Movement, which is not affiliated with any religion or political movement.